Casper Mattress Review

 If you like the feel of memory foam and have been looking for a premium mattress that sleeps cool and is very comfortable, the Wave may be the mattress for you!
 Review updated

-FAQ: Read about our overall favorite mattresses in our Top 10 Best Mattresses of 2018 Guide
+FAQ: Read about our overall favorite mattresses in our Top 10 Best Mattresses Guide

 This in-depth review of the Casper Wave mattress evaluates all of the criteria we use to determine what constitutes a good mattress, which includes firmness / support, comfort, sleeping hot, and other features as outlined below.